-- 17.6.1 The bid evaluation committee is responsible for the evaluation of bids received, which shall include the verification of: - 17.6.1.1 the capability / ability of the bidder to execute the contract; - 17.6.1.2 Tax compliance status issued by the South African Revenue Services; - 17.6.1.3 payment of municipal fees, levies and other charges as prescribed by the Municipality; - 17.6.1.4 National industrial participation programme requirements (for contracts in excess of R10 million) - 17.6.2 The bid evaluation committee will evaluate all bids received in accordance with the criteria specified in the bid specifications, and submit a report and recommendation regarding the award of a bid to the bid adjudication committee. - 17.6.3 The bid evaluation committee must be established for the Municipality and must be composed of the officials appointed by the Municipality. - 17.6.4 Chairperson of the bid evaluation committee should at least be at the level of a General Manager and a representative of the SCM Sub-Department must be form part of this committee. - 17.6.5 No person, advisor or corporate entity involved with the bid evaluation committee, or director of such a corporate entity, may bid for any resulting contracts. - 17.6.6 The chairperson of the bid evaluation committee can invite technical / financial / external expertise if necessary, in an advisory capacity.
+17.6.1 The bid evaluation committee is responsible for the evaluation of bids received, which shall include the verification of:

-- 17.6.7 A copy of the bid evaluation report of the bid evaluation committee must after approval, be submitted to the bid adjudication committee for consideration. - 17.6.8 It must be emphasized that bids may only be evaluated in accordance with the criteria specified in the bid specifications.
+- 17.6.1.1 the capability / ability of the bidder to execute the contract; - 17.6.1.2 Tax compliance status issued by the South African Revenue Services; - 17.6.1.3 Payment of municipal fees, levies and other charges as prescribed by the municipality; The recommended bidder whether their municipal rates & taxes and municipal service charges are not in areas, also confirmation from the lessor that the recommended bidder who is leasing property their lease agreement is still valid & binding and whether their water, electricity, rates and taxes are not in arrears. - 17.6.1.4 National industrial participation programme requirements (for contracts in excess of R10 million) - 17.6.2 The bid evaluation committee will evaluate all bids received in accordance with the criteria specified in the bid specifications, evaluate each bidder's ability to execute the project / services, this must be thoroughly evaluated in terms of all risks identified, financial implications and past performances and submit a report and recommendation regarding the award of a bid to the bid adjudication committee.
+The bid evaluation Committee may in consultation with the user department increase / decrease the number of required service providers in consideration of the abovementioned factors, provided that justifiable reasons are provided. - 17.6.3 The bid evaluation committee must be established for the Municipality and must be composed of the officials appointed by the Municipality. - 17.6.4 Chairperson of the bid evaluation committee should at least be at the level of a General Manager and a representative of the SCM Sub-Department must be form part of this committee. - 17.6.5 No person, advisor or corporate entity involved with the bid evaluation committee, or director of such a corporate entity, may bid for any resulting contracts. - 17.6.6 The chairperson of the bid evaluation committee can invite technical / financial / external expertise if necessary, in an advisory capacity. - 17.6.7 A copy of the bid evaluation report of the bid evaluation committee must after approval, be submitted to the bid adjudication committee for consideration. - 17.6.8 It must be emphasized that bids may only be evaluated in accordance with the criteria specified in the bid specifications.
 According to the prescripts of the Preferential Procurement Policy Framework Act 5 of 2000, bids must be evaluated in accordance with a preference point system.
 Any specific goal for which a point may be awarded must be clearly specified in the invitation to submit a bid. - 17.6.9 No members or advisor of the bid specification committee must be a member of the bid evaluation / adjudication committee. - 17.6.10 The chairpersons of the bid specification committee cannot be the chairperson of the bid evaluation committee and no advisor